 - renal failure

-- where patient blood pressure may be so reduced that pulse is not palpable and heart signatures are barely audible if present.
+- where blood pressure may be so reduced that pulse is not palpable and heart signatures are barely audible if present.

 The diaphragms in their heads are tunable and are sized for both Peds and adults.